 The purpose of this standard is to define the user’s requirements for connecting to George Mason University’s network from any host.
-These standards are designed to minimize potential exposure to George Mason University from damages which may result from unauthorized use of George Mason University resources.
+These standards are designed to minimize the potential exposure to George Mason University from damages which may result from unauthorized use of George Mason University resources.
 Damages include the loss of highly sensitive or university confidential data, intellectual property, damage to public image, and damage to critical George Mason University internal systems.
-All remote access users are required to comply with University Policy 1301: Responsible Use of Computing and all other applicable George Mason University information security policies.
+All remote access users are required to comply with University Policy 1301 Responsible Use of Computing and all other applicable George Mason University information security policies.

 Level One (Applies to students)

 - Remote access by students is limited to the BYOD (Bring Your Own Device) network established by Information Technology Services (ITS).

 Level Two (Applies to all Mason employees and contractors requiring remote access to George Mason internal networks):